 State Medicaid programs must comply with federal statute and regulations for access and capacity in managed care.
 The primary requirement in statute is that each Medicaid managed care organization must provide assurances that it (A) offers an appropriate range of services and access to preventive and primary care services for the population expected to be enrolled in each service area and (B) maintains a sufficient number, mix, and geographic distribution of providers.

 States must establish standards for access to care so that covered services are available within reasonable timeframes and in a manner that ensures continuity of care and adequate primary care and specialized services capacity.
-Specifically, by July 1, 2018, states are required to develop and make publicly available time and distance network adequacy standards for primary care (adult and pediatric), OB/GYN, behavioral health, adult and pediatric specialist, hospital, pharmacy, and pediatric dental providers, and for additional provider types as determined by CMS (42 CFR 438.68).
+Specifically, states are required to develop and make publicly available time and distance network adequacy standards for primary care (adult and pediatric), OB/GYN, behavioral health, adult and pediatric specialist, hospital, pharmacy, and pediatric dental providers, and for additional provider types as determined by CMS (42 CFR 438.68).
 In setting these standards, states are required to consider a number of factors including the ability of providers to communicate with limited English proficient enrollees, accommodation of disabilities, and the availability of triage lines or screening systems, as well as the use of telemedicine, e-visits, and/or other evolving and innovative technological solutions.
 If states create exceptions from network adequacy standards, they must monitor enrollee access on an ongoing basis (42 CFR 438.68).

 States must develop standards for all geographic areas of the state covered by the managed care program, but may allow capitated plans to meet different standards in different parts of the state.
 Thus, a state could require plans to provide primary care within 10 miles or 15 minutes in urban areas of the state, but within 30 miles or 45 minutes in rural areas.
 States may allow plans to obtain an exception to its time distance standards, as long as the exceptions process is set forth in the plan contract, and is based on the number of providers in the relevant specialty area who are practicing in the plan’s service area.
 State time and distance standards must be published on the state’s website and available in hard copy and accessible formats upon request.